 Studies show that the vast majority of people are able to stay adequately hydrated by simply drinking when they’re thirsty.
 This means that in general, we shouldn’t have to force ourselves to drink water (or other beverages), but we do need to take time to listen and respond when our bodies request liquids.
 If you ignore your body’s thirst, you will experience lightheadedness, fatigue, muscle weakness, headaches and dizziness.
 Urine output will be greatly reduced as another warning sign.

 Note that foods high in sodium make us thirstier; most experts recommend that we eat less salty and processed foods for better health.
 Also, if you find yourself to be constantly thirsty and urinating frequently, you need to see your health care provider to rule out diabetes.

 Be aware that certain conditions make the body more vulnerable to dehydration:

-- When we are very physically active and/or the weather is quite hot (especially with high humidity), we need to pay special attention to drinking plenty of fluids.
+- When we are very physically active and/or the weather is quite hot, we need to pay special attention to drinking plenty of fluids.

 - Any illness causing fever, vomiting and/or diarrhea can quickly result in dehydration.
 Although we may not feel like it, drinking frequent sips of liquids is important as a preventative measure during those times.
 Likewise, purging through vomiting and laxative abuse leads to dehydration.